Shakira: Singing

 Shakira is a contralto and is known for her "unique and mesmerizing" singing voice, which includes her "trademark" yodeling.
 Ted Kessler described her as having "the range of an operatic diva".
 "She's a rock girl through and through.
 Her singing is full-throated and urgent, her manner commanding onstage or on record" – wrote in 2002 Evan Wright of the Rolling Stone magazine.
 Alexandra Zacharella wrote for the UT Tyler's College of Music Society that "Shakira's vocal stylings have been compared to Spanish yodeling and it is her very Arabic roots that shape her vocal inflections and the use of double harmonic scales and the Major Locrian scale in her compositions".

 Instruments

-Professional guitar technician Drew Foppe, who has worked with Shakira on several of her tours, spoke on her instrument playing and competence: "She can play the guitar just fine.
+In her pre-Laundry Service rock performances, Shakira played harmonica extensively.
+Professional guitar technician Drew Foppe, who has worked with Shakira on several of her tours, spoke on her instrument playing and competence:She can play the guitar just fine.
 She plays both acoustic and electric guitars on stage.
 There really isn't anything that happens on stage that she isn't in complete control over, from the tones, arrangements, and the overall look of everything.
 It's her baby, so to speak.
 She isn't really a gear nerd.
-However, she knows exactly what she wants things to sound like from every single instrument on stage. [...]
-The aesthetics of how a piece of gear looks is just as important as how it sounds with Shakira."
+However, she knows exactly what she wants things to sound like from every single instrument on stage. ...
+The aesthetics of how a piece of gear looks is just as important as how it sounds with Shakira.

-In her pre-Laundry Service rock performances, Shakira also played harmonica extensively.